Siggerud/Self_stabilizing_robot/readme.md

 a honking device.
 To tell wether you've given a valid voice command, signal lights will give you feedback.

+### Goals of the project
+* Create a robot that is as modular
+* Make setup easy enough for a non-technical person to set up
+* Have loosely coupled code for easy refactoring
+* Learn about different sensors

+### Future ideas
+* Add distance sensor to the sides and below car
+* Make it possible to control car with an xBox controller
+* Creating a setup file for all installations

 ## Prerequisites

 ### Setup Pi OS